LunarWatcher/auto-pairs/README.md

 Insert or delete brackets, parens, and quotes in pair: a maintained fork of [jiangmiao/auto-pairs](https://github.com/jiangmiao/auto-pairs)

+## Neovim is no longer supported

+**Branch note:** this is a preemptive commit to save me work if (or rather, when) neovim confirms it's breaking `maparg`.
+Until this is merged into master, this policy does not apply.

+Due to nvim's decision to [break compatibility in `maparg`](https://github.com/neovim/neovim/issues/23666), nvim is no longer supported.
+Auto-pairs may still work, but if it's broken because of Neovim, it will not be fixed.
+Consider [upgrading to modern Vim](https://www.vim.org/download.php) instead.

 ## Note to migrating users

 If you're migrating from jiangmiao's version, it's highly recommended that you read `:h autopairs-migrating` after installing.
 There have been a number of breaking changes made in this fork, as well as changes to default behavior.
 See the migration guide for important differences that are may affect your workflow.